twolfson/dotfiles/README.md

 - Duplicate files files in one command
     - 'File: Duplcate' via [SideBarEnhancements][] inside Sublime Text
 - When debugging a problem, I use a binary search of `console.log` statements
-- When finding methods/strings in foreign code bases, I use 'Find: In Current File' via [FindPlusPlus][] in Sublime Text
+- When finding methods/strings in foreign code bases, I use 'Find: In Current File' via [Find++][] in Sublime Text
     - Alternatively, I use `git grep` to search the `git` filesystem
 - Checkout and merge previous branches via `git checkout/merge -`.
 See [Coderwall protips][] for more.
 - I use live coding frequently in multiple scenarios